stealjs/steal/docs/steal.md

                 main="myapp">
         </script>

- - Calling [System.config] or setting `System` configuration properties after `steal.js` has loaded.
-This technique is typically used in the [System.configMain] module.
+ - Calling [config.config].
+This technique is typically used in the [config.configMain] module.

-        System.config({
+        steal.config({
           paths: {"can/*" : "http://canjs.com/release/2.0.1/can/*"}
         })
-        System.meta["jquery"] = {format: "global"}

    If you are using bower or npm, your app's bower.json or package.json will be loaded automatically.
-System configuration happens in their `system` properties:
+Steal configuration happens in their `steal` properties:

         {
           "name": "myapp",
           "dependencies": { ... },
-          "system": {
+          "steal": {
             "map": {"can/util/util": "can/util/jquery/jquery"}
           }
         }

-Typically, developers configure the [System.main] and [System.configPath] properties with attributes on the steal.js script tag like:
+Typically, developers configure the [config.main] and [config.configPath] properties with attributes on the steal.js script tag like:

     <script src="../path/to/steal/steal.js"